anigamova/nanoAOD-tools/READMEs/scaling_functions.md

 You may want to derive equations for particular analysis categories.
 This can be more tricky since the analysis can take a long time to write in the NanoAOD framework.
 An alternative to writing an analysis is the event ID skimming [approach](event_id_skimming.md) that would be performed between steps 3 and 4 in the standalone reweighting workflow.

+NOTE: the functionality of the [nanoToYoda.py](../equationExtraction/nanoToYoda.py), [get_scaling.py](../equationExtraction/get_scaling.py) and [convert_EFT2Obs_json.py](../equationExtraction/convert_EFT2Obs_json.py) are now combined into one script called [nanoToJson.py](../equationExtraction/nanoToJson.py).
+The old scripts are still in the repository and the original tutorial is kept since the explanations are still relevant.
+I recommend reading Example 1-3 and then the last section which is specific to[nanoToYoda.py](../equationExtraction/nanoToYoda.py).

 ## Example 1: STXS equations for the GGH process

 Follow the [walkthrough tutorial](walkthrough.md) which will take you through steps 1-4 in the standalone workflow described above.